eagroom/IntroToRPresentation/index.md

 * integer
 * complex
 * logical (True/False)
-And..
+And...
 * Factors

 A vector can only contain objects of the same class

 *** =pnotes
 complex = imaginary numbers
-list objects = lists are generic vectors where objects don't have to be the same type
+list objects = lists are collections of vectors where objects don't have to be the same type
 Factors are not first class citizens in R
 A "factor" is a vector whose elements can take on one of a specific set of values.
 For example, "Sex" will usually take on only the values "M" or "F," whereas "Name" will generally have lots of possibilities.
 The set of values that the elements of a factor can take are called its levels.

 ---